uclahs-cds/package-PipeVal/README.md

 |file-py|
 |file-input|

-.gz files are currently buggy

-If an input type is not specified with the -t tag, it will only check readability.
-If an input type is specified as "file-input", it will automatically try to match the file type.
+If an input type is specified as "file-input", it will automatically try to match the file type or simply check for existence/readability.
 If an input type is one of the checksum types, it will create a new checksum file based on the input file path.
+All input types regardless will be checked for existence.

 ### requirements:
 When used as a standalone command line tool, the following dependencies must be installed: